Selected Biographies of Ph.D. Alumni

 Leah Schmalzbauer, Ph.D.
 2004

-Leah Schmalzbauer is Professor of Sociology and Anthropology at Montana State University.
+Leah Schmalzbauer is an Associate Professor of Sociology and Anthropology at Montana State University.
 She is the author of Striving and Surviving: A Daily Life Analysis of Honduran Transnational Families (Routledge, 2005).
 Dr. Schmalzbauer is also the author of many articles on international migration, transnational families, new migrant destinations, gender and migration, globalization, rural sociology, and race, class, and gender.
 She received the 2011 Rural Sociology Best Paper Award for her article entitled “Doing Gender, Ensuring Survival: Mexican Migration and Economic Crisis in the Rural Mountain West,” (published by Rural Sociology in 2011).
 Dr. Schmalzbauer has also won various teaching excellence awards including the President’s Excellence in Teaching Award, Montana State University (2012) and the Anna K. Fridley Distinguished Teaching Award, Montana State University (2012).
+She is currently completing a five year study of gender and family formation among Mexican migrants in the rural Mountain West, and is spending the 2012-2013 academic year as a visiting scholar at CIESAS in Oaxaca, Mexico.

 Ce Shen, Ph.D.
 1996